• Home

 Ingredients

-• 3/4 tsp citric acid diluted in 3 tbsp water, or 2 ounces of white vinegar
+• 3/4 teaspoon citric acid diluted in 3 tablespoons water (or 2 ounces of white vinegar)

-• 4 drops vegetable rennet diluted in 3 tbsp water
+• 4 drops vegetable rennet diluted in 3 tablespoons water

-• 1 liter whole milk cannot be ultra-pasturized, but other than that, grocery store milk should work!
+• 1 liter whole milk cannot be ultra-pasteurized, but other than that, grocery store milk should work!

 Instructions

-• First dilute the citric acid in 3 tbsp of water and set aside.
+• First, dilute the citric acid in 3 tablespoons of water and set aside.
 Do the same with the vegetable rennet.

 • Pour the milk into a large bowl or sauce pot.
 Gradually pour in the citric acid solution, a little bit at a time, stirring constantly.
 You do not want the milk to curdle, but just to get slightly blue around the edges.

-• Continue to stir while you bring the milk mixture to 90F degrees.
-You can either do this on the stove on low heat if you are using the sauce pot, or you can do this by placing the bowl of milk in a bigger bowl, and pouring hot water into the larger bowl to surround the bowl of milk.
+• Continue to stir while you bring the milk mixture to 90°F. You can either do this on the stove on low heat if you are using the sauce pot, or you can do this by placing the bowl of milk in a bigger bowl and pouring hot water into the larger bowl to surround the bowl of milk.

-• Once the milk has reached 90 degrees, remove it from the heat source and pour in the vegetable rennet mixture.
+• Once the milk has reached 90°F, remove it from the heat source and pour in the vegetable rennet mixture.
 Stir for 15 seconds, then let the mixture sit for 15 minutes.

 • At the end of the 15 minutes, the milk should have curdled at the top.
 This means you can lightly press it with a finger and it feels bouncy.
 Use a knife to cut this solid layer into squares.
 Then gently swirl your hand in the milk to separate the squares up.